caseybackes/mathcharcnn/README.md

 ```

 ## Model Performance
-While training the model, I observed that it was perfoming fairly well (read as "miraculously I scripted a reporting tool that would record the metrics on the model with the architecture.
-Below is the tabled version of the report.
+While training the model, I observed that it was perfoming quite well.
+I scripted a reporting tool that would record the metrics on the model with the architecture.
+Below is the text and the tabled versions of the report.

 ![fig-trainprogress][trainprogress]